International Legal Studies

 Discussing options with specialist advisers helps to clarify plans through exploring options and refining skills of job-hunting.
 In most of our programmes there is direct input by Career Development Advisers into the curriculum or through specially arranged workshops.

-This course will enable you to develop your critical thinking, research, analytical and communication skills which will help you succeed in your chosen field.
-Graduates are likely to go on to pursue a variety of paths including careers in business, legal practice, teaching and academia.
+Graduates go on to pursue a variety of paths, including careers in business, legal practice, teaching and academia.

 Fees, Finance and Scholarships